hhas/SwiftAutomation/doc-source/8 commands.md

                       <var>namedParameter1:</var> Any = NoParameter,
                       <var>namedParameter2:</var> Any = NoParameter,
                                    <var>...</var>
                         requestedType: Symbol? = nil,
                             waitReply: Bool = true,
                           sendOptions: SendOptions? = nil,
                           withTimeout: NSTimeInterval? = nil,
                           considering: ConsideringOptions? = nil) throws -> T</code></pre>

 * `directParameter:` -- An application command can have either zero or one direct parameters.
 The application's dictionary indicates which commands take a direct parameter, and if it is optional or required.

 * <code><var>namedParameterN:</var></code> -- An application command can have zero or more named parameters.
 The application's dictionary describes the named parameters for each command, and if they are optional or required.

 * `requestedType:` -- Some application commands (e.g. `get`) can return the same result as more than one type.
 [TO DO: rephrase, making clear that this only indicates the caller's preference as to what type it'd like the command's result to be - a very basic form of content negotiation - there is no guarantee the target app will respect it.
 Most apps ignore it, and even those that do support it often only do so for `get`.]
 For example, `Finder().home.get()` normally returns an object specifier, but will return a `URL` value instead if its `requestedType:` is `FIN.alias`: `Finder().home.get(requestedType: FIN.alias)`.
-[Note that in AS, `COMMAND as TYPE` does double duty, both indicating its preferred result type to the app _and_ coercing the actual result when it arrives.
-In SA, `COMMAND as TYPE` only performs the latter; the former is done via `requestedType:`.]

 * `waitReply:` -- If `true` (the default), the command will block until the application sends a reply or the request times out.
 If `false`, it will return as soon as the request is sent, ignoring any return values or application errors.